How to Start a Podcast and Measure Its Impact in 2021

 For example, the four blue boxes bordering some queries above all pertain to health and cooking.
 Combining these four topics into one episode featuring experts in each of these areas would be a great way to thoroughly cover the importance of selecting the right cooking oil depending on your health or health goals.

-Brian told us that Buffer’s process of brainstorming topics for The Science of Social Media involves pulling in multiple data points to select the most advantageous episode topics.
+Peters told us that Buffer’s process of brainstorming topics for The Science of Social Media involves pulling in multiple data points to select the most advantageous episode topics.

 They take on a holistic view of the popularity of a topic.
 And it’s an important puzzle piece to what makes their podcast so successful.
-Read our interview excerpt on how Brian brainstorms podcast topics using the popular online content marketing tool Buzzsumo, and how he measures those findings alongside the performance of other podcasts in his industry, as well as the performance of their own blog.
+Read our interview excerpt on how Peters brainstorms podcast topics using the popular online content marketing tool Buzzsumo, and how he measures those findings alongside the performance of other podcasts in his industry, as well as the performance of their own blog.
 He outlines the step-by-step process so that you, too, can incorporate data into your brainstorming process.

 Brainstorming and Vetting Podcast Guests

 Featuring guests in your episodes is a really strong way to bring credibility to your podcast.
-Incorporating guests, and their perspective, certainly makes for a rich and interesting conversation, especially when you find guests who are knowledgeable on the topic, and are equipped with the gift of gab.
+Incorporating guests, and their perspective, certainly makes for a rich and interesting conversation, especially when you find guests who are knowledgeable on the topic and are equipped with the gift of gab.

-However, all four of our podcast hosts noted that they experienced difficulty booking a guest, unless the guest had something that they’re looking to promote.
+However, all four of our podcast hosts noted that they experienced difficulty booking a guest unless the guest had something that they’re looking to promote.

 Being a Good Interviewer